Homestead Acts: New Zealand

 Despite the 1840 Treaty of Waitangi provisions for sale of land, the Māori Land Court decided that all land not cultivated by Māori was 'waste land' and belonged to the Crown without purchase.
 Most provinces in colonial New Zealand had Waste Lands Acts enacted between 1854 and 1877.
 The 1874 Waste Lands Act in Auckland Province used the term Homestead, with allocation administered by a Crown Lands Board.
 There was similar legislation in Westland.
 It gave up to 75 acre, with settlers just paying the cost of a survey.
 They had to live there for five years, build a house and cultivate a third of the land, if already open, or a fifth if bush had to be cleared.
 The land was forfeited if they didn't clear enough bush.
 Further amendments were made in 1877, 1882 and 1885, adding details such as pastoral and perpetual leases and village and special settlements.
 This contributed to rapid deforestation.

-Australia

-Several selection acts were passed in colonial Australia which were based on the Crown Lands Acts.
-They were passed in all six of the Australian colonies prior to federation, with the first one, New South Wales, passing such legislation in 1861.